mothguib/ArdisNet/README.md

 ### Training and prediction

-An ensemble of 15 CNNs is trained, from the perspective of ensemble methods, to obtain better prediction performance.
+An ensemble of 15 CNNs is trained, in the ensemble methods' perspective , to obtain better predctive performance.

 ```python